 Once students have completed the writing of the dissertation, they must follow the guidelines set forth by the Graduate School to defend and submit their work.
-Refer to the Graduate School website https://graduateschool.usc.edu/current-students/thesis-dissertation-submission/ for all resources.
+Refer to the Graduate School website Thesis & Dissertation Submission - USC Graduate School for all resources.